laaksomavrick/devblog/content/blog/aws-waf-protect-against-unexpected-cloud-costs/index.md

 And so, operating software in the cloud has become ubiquitous.
 Accordingly, our personal projects and hobby work have also changed from operating on toaster ovens beneath our desks to Amazuroogle-branded GUI fascia in your browser.

-However, this shift has introduced new anxieties for concern.
+However, this shift has introduced new problems that warrant concern.
-While the cloud does have generous free tiers, we are using someone else's computer, and (generally) pay-per-request.
+While the cloud does have generous free tiers, we are using someone else's computer and (generally) pay-per-request.
 And the internet - as wonderful as it is - is anarchical and sometimes actively hostile.
 Pay-per-request billing ups the ante on malicious traffic from "taking your service down" to "having a very large credit card bill".